Thelytoky

-Thelytoky (from the Greek θῆλυς thēlys "female" and τόκος tókos "birth") is a type of parthenogenesis and is the absence of mating and subsequent production of all female diploid offspring as for example in aphids.
+Thelytoky (from the Greek θῆλυς thēlys "female" and τόκος tókos "birth"), a type of parthenogenesis, is the absence of mating and subsequent production of all female diploid offspring.
 Thelytokous parthenogenesis is rare among animals and reported in about 1,500 species, about 1 in 1000 of described animal species, according to a 1984 study.
 It is more common in invertebrates, like arthropods, but it can occur in vertebrates, including salamanders, fish, and reptiles such as some whiptail lizards.

 Thelytoky can occur by different mechanisms, each of which has a different impact on the level of homozygosity.
 It is found in several groups of Hymenoptera, including Apidae, Aphelinidae, Cynipidae, Formicidae, Ichneumonidae, and Tenthredinidae.
 It can be induced in Hymenoptera by the bacteria Wolbachia and Cardinium.

 Advantages of thelytoky

 Species may encounter a few advantages employing this form of mating system.
 Thelytoky allows females to pass along genotypes that ensure success in that particular environment, having only daughters increases the species output, and energy that would otherwise be exerted into finding or attracting a mate can directly be invested in reproduction.

 Thelytoky can occur naturally, or it can be induced by scientists in a laboratory setting.
 In some species, thelytoky can also occur through the fusion of two female gametes.